lcdb/lcdb-wf/docs/decisions.rst

 Snakefiles are intended to be edited, it makes sense to keep them as close to the command-line as is reasonable.

-Take the cutadapt rule, for example, where we typically would want to include the adapters in the call, but it's not uncommon to add other arguments.
+Take the cutadapt rule for example, where we typically would want to include the adapters but it's not uncommon to add other arguments.
 Here we're working with a simplified, single-end version of it:

 .. code-block:: python